telicent-oss/smart-caches-core/docs/security/index.md

-# Security Plugins
+# Data Security Plugins

-The `SecurityPlugin` interface provides an abstraction around the Telicent Core Platform's label based security model allowing applications to enforce the model without needing any direct knowledge of how the labels are interpreted and enforced.
+The `DataSecurityPlugin` interface provides an abstraction around the Telicent Core Platform's label based security model allowing applications to enforce the model without needing any direct knowledge of how the labels are interpreted and enforced.